-Figure 5.11: Band gap diagram and transition probabilities at the Γ point for (a) GaAs and (b) strained-layer GaAsP/GaAs. $\Delta{\rm SO}$ is the spin-orbit splitting, δ is the hh-lh (heavy hole-light hole) splitting due to strain.
+Figure 5.11: Band gap diagram and transition probabilities at the Γ point for (a) GaAs and (b) strained-layer GaAsP/GaAs. Δ{SO} is the spin-orbit splitting, δ is the hh-lh (heavy holelight hole) splitting due to strain.
 A non-zero δ can also be produced with a superlattice structure.
-At room temperature, $E_g=1.424$ eV, $\Delta{\rm SO}=0.340$ eV.
+At room temperature, $E_g=1.424$ eV, $\Delta{SO}=0.340$ eV.
 On the right, relative transition probabilities between s and p orbitals for excitation by σ^- light are shown.
 Transitions at the band gap minimum are shown as solid lines.

-for such superlattices is larger than for GaAs alone, which improves the QE.
-This type of cathode was successfully used during the summer 2003 dedicated run of E158-III, for which the polarization at high energy, measured by a Møller polarimeter, averaged 4% (absolute) higher than for E158-I. Recent data for 2 SL photocathodes are compared with that for a strain-layer cathode in table 5.3.
-The Møller polarization data in the table are not corrected for the $\sim\!\!1\%$ (absolute) polarization loss due to spin rotation between the linac and target.
+tocathodes routinely yield at least 85% polarization at low energy with a maximized QE of \sim 1%.
+This type of cathode was successfully used during the summer 2003 dedicated run at SLAC of E158-III, for which the polarization at high energy, measured by a Møller polarimeter, was $(89 \pm 4)\%$ except for short periods following refreshment of the cathode QE (accomplished every few days by adding a small amount of Cs to the surface).
+This experience points to the possibility of a constant 90% polarization if a technique to control the minimum surface barrier can be developed.
+Recent data for 2 SL photocathodes are compared with that for the best of the strain-layer cathodes in table 5.3.
 In the table, λ_0 is the wavelength corresponding to the maximum polarization, $P{e,max}$.
 The absolute accuracy of the polarimeters is of the order of $\pm 5\%$.

-The ILC beam will be a train of 2820 bunches spaced 337 ns apart at a repetition rate of 5 Hz.
-The electron source should be designed to generate at least twice the charge required at the interaction point (IP).
-Thus the required charge at the source is \sim 6.4 nC per bunch, or \sim 18 μ C per train (averaging \sim 0.02 A during a train).
-A dc-biased photocathode gun is expected to be used initially.
+The ILC beam is a train of 2820 bunches spaced 337 ns apart at a repetition rate of 5 Hz.
+The electron source should be able to generate at least twice the charge required at the interaction point (IP).
+Thus the required charge at the source will be \sim 6.4 nC per bunch, \sim 20 μ C per train.
+A dc-biased photocathode gun as used for the SLC is expected to be used.
+The bunching systems necessary for the ILC electrons are very similar to those used at the SLC notwithstanding the requirement of the ILC bunch format.

 Cathode Structure Growth Method Polarimeter $P{e,max}$ λ_0 (nm) $QE{max}(\lambda_0)$ Ref.

-GaAsP/GaAs strained SL: Nagoya MOCVD Mott 0.92 778 0.005 [212] SLAC MBE Mott/ 0.86 783 0.012 [213] Møller E158-III 0.89 780 0.008 [214] GaAsP/GaAs strained-layer: SLAC MOCVD Mott/ 0.82 805 0.001 [215] SLAC WICCVD Møller E158-I 0.85 800 0.001 [216]
+GaAsP/GaAs strained SL:

+Nagoya MOCVD Mott ≥ 0.90 775 0.004 [210]

+SLAC MBE CTS Mott 0.86 783 0.012 [211]

+Møller E158-III 0.89 780 0.008 [212]

+GaAsP/GaAs strained-layer:

+SLAC MOCVD CTS Mott 0.82 805 0.001 [213]

+Møller E158-I 0.85 800 0.004 [214]